Brzeg: History

-Since the Early Middle Ages, the territory was inhabited by Polish tribes.
-Later on, it experienced both German colonisation and Germanisation policies towards the indigenous Poles.
 According to the Prussian census of 1905, the city of Brieg had a population of 27,486, of which 93% spoke German, 6% spoke Polish, and 1% were bilingual.
 After World War II, the town of Brzeg was part of the population transfers of the Soviet and Polish People's Republic's campaign to resettle Poles from Kresy (annexed by the USSR) to the newly regained territories by Poland from the defeated Germany, as part of the Potsdam Agreement.
 Per the agreement, the German population of Brzeg was expelled to either West or East Germany.
 The newly arrived population in Brzeg predominantly came from the countryside, being former peasants.
 The integration of the residents came in phases: education, communal work, marriages and the provision of material goods and items left behind by the former populace.
 By 1975, 37.9% of the population of Brzeg had settled in the town after 1960.